element-hq/element-android/CONTRIBUTING.md

 ```xml
 <!-- TODO TO BE REMOVED -->
 ```
+And add `tools:ignore="UnusedResources"` to the string, to let lint ignore that the string is not used.

 The string will be removed during the next sync with Weblate.

 ### Accessibility